As seen in:

 Start with your most recent job.
 Tie it to the job offer with strategic resume bullet points.

 Imagine a job that needs speed, accuracy, picking, packing, record keeping, and housekeeping skills.
-Then look at the warehouse associate resume sample below.
+Then look at the warehouse worker resume sample below.

 Experience: Two Warehouse Resume Examples